ankeesler/btool/doc/plan.md

 - Single line UI for collecting and resolving nodes
 - Timing numbers for the resolution of each node
 - Run tests as a single linked executable
+- Check sha256 of downloaded thing
+- Ensure that downloaded .tar.gz depends on gaggle.yml (i.e., $this)

 ## Chores